 Here is another great title to use answer some of these questions about the water cycle.

 Here is another look at the variety of posters.
 One version has arrows showing the cycle.
 Another uses arrows to show where the state change occurs.
 I know that once we fill out the posters together, digitally in my case, I want to have a version to print out and display.

 There is also a student friendly printable you can use with 2 differentiated versions.
 I know that the words are LONG and can be tough, so they are printed on the top for students to copy.

 Here is a close up on the different versions.

 We also need to talk about the water cycle more specifically.

+Your little learners can also complete this follow up sorting activity to show their knowledge of the states of water.
 Since time is always a factor in the classroom, I really have to tie in our learning to other content areas.

 One of my favorite creations to implement in any and every science center would be these glossary terms to help explain the water cycle for little learners.

 Here are MORE terms for the glossary with a printable version.